substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 modal where a user can choose an address to send their Kitty to.
 That modal will have:

 - a Title
-- an read-only field for a Kitty ID
+- a read-only field for a Kitty ID
 - an input field for an Account ID

 In addition, it will have: